 BS, Nursing, South Dakota State

-Arlene M. Davis is an attorney and Associate Professor of Social Medicine, as well as a core faculty member in the UNC Center for Bioethics.
+Arlene M. Davis is an attorney and Professor of Social Medicine, as well as Director of the UNC Center for Bioethics.
 She is also a member of the North Carolina State Bar.
-Davis’s work focuses on practical ethics in both clinical and research settings, drawing upon her prior experience in private practice and in pediatric and public health nursing.
+Davis’s work focuses on practical ethics in both clinical and research settings, drawing upon her prior experience in private practice and in pediatric, psychiatric, and public health nursing.
 Within the School of Medicine and elsewhere, Davis teaches on topics related to ethics and to health law.
-She is an active member of the UNC Academy of Educators and has served on several educational committees within the School of Medicine.
-In UNC Hospital, she co-directs the Hospital Ethics Committee.
-As Director of UNC Hospital’s Clinical Ethics Service, she conducts or supervises ethics consultation for patients throughout the quaternary hospital system, offers educational programs for GME and hospital staff, and helps develop policy guidance at the intersections of law and ethics.
+She is an active member of the UNC Academy of Educators and serves on educational committees within the School of Medicine.
+Davis is a member of the advisory board for the UNC Parr Center for Ethics.
+In UNC Hospitals, she co-chairs the Hospital Ethics Committee.
+As Director of UNC Hospitals’ Clinical Ethics Service, she conducts or supervises ethics consultation for patients throughout the quaternary hospital system, offers educational programs for GME and hospital staff, and helps develop policy guidance at the intersections of law and ethics.

 Since 1996, Davis has been co-investigator on a series of grants from NHGRI’s ELSI Program, including an historical, ethical, and legal analysis and reevaluation of policy where she focused on the federal regulatory framework of human subjects protection and the case law of informed consent, and a six-year study examining understandings of benefit and of vulnerable adult and pediatric populations enrolled in early phase gene transfer research.
 More recently, as an investigator in the Center for Genomics and Society, she conducted research regarding the creation, understanding, and dissemination of genetic information through genetic screening and biobanking.
 Currently, as an extension of this prior ELSI work in gene transfer and in genetic screening, Davis is an investigator on an ELSI project that examines the implications of gene editing where prevention and treatment modalities may raise issues of enhancement.